Why is Tmall important for brands?

 Differentiate themselves through content and experience

-Using Tmall’s smart tagging system, brands will be able to offer different storefront designs and content to different customers groups.
+Using Tmall’s smart tagging system, brands will be able to offer different storefront designs and content to different customer groups.

-For example, cosmetics is able to configure its home page to display anti-acne products to young customers and anti-aging solutions to older age groups.
+For example, cosmetics are able to configure its home page to display anti-acne products to young customers and anti-aging solutions to older age groups.

 GMA can help you to create your best digital marketing strategy on Tmall

 We make your shop attractive to Chinese buyers, putting your products on the best possible light.